DiRAC-Training/FM001-Bash-command-line/_episodes/05-scripts.md

 Note the syntax used here.
 There is no whitespace between the variable name, the `=` and the content of the variable.
 This is just the syntax Bash uses.
-Adding white space is a common mistake, which people make all the time!
+Adding whitespace is a common mistake, which people make all the time!
 To use a variable, prefix its name with a `$` sign.
 Note that if we want to simply check what a variable is, we should use echo (or else the shell will try to run the contents of a variable).